IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-admin/README.md

 * Click on the upper-right `Add business term` button and then the `New business term` option in the drop down menu.

-* Give the new Business term the name *CustomerID* and optional description.
+* Give the new Business term the name *XXX-CustomerID* and optional description.
 Click `Change` under *Primary category* and choose *Personal data*, then Click the `Save as draft` button.
 In the next window, click `Publish`.

 * Go back to the catalog you created earlier (i.e *CreditDataCatalog*) and open it ((☰) hamburger menu `Catalog` -> `All catalogs` and choose `CreditDataCatalog`).
 Under the *Browse assets* tab, click on the data set *applicant_personal_data.csv*, and then the `Asset` tab, to get the column/row preview.
 Find the *CustomerID* column and click the *Column information* icon (looks like an "eye").